 Health Policy

 Students should be aware that various allergens, including nuts, dairy, and shellfish, are routinely used in practical labs.
-Students should also note that George Brown College is sensitive to religious observances; however, while products purchased for production and consumption meet all provincial and federal regulations, they may not meet specific dietary laws related to Halal and Kosher foods.
+Students should also note that George Brown Polytechnic is sensitive to religious observances; however, while products purchased for production and consumption meet all provincial and federal regulations, they may not meet specific dietary laws related to Halal and Kosher foods.

 How to Apply